Invocatis/motif/README.md

 (matches? {:key1 :value :key2 nil} {:key1 :value :key2 nil}) ;=> true
 ```

-If a key in the pattern is an IFn, it is instead applied to the target as apposed to gotten with `get`; this opens up another dimension of expressiveness using maps.
+If a key in the pattern is an function (`ifn?`), it is instead applied to the target as apposed to gotten with `get`; this opens up another dimension of expressiveness using maps.

 ```clojure
 (matches? {:key 1 #(count (keys %)) 1} {:key 1}) ;=> true